bvaughn123/Libvirt-Vagrant-Packer/README.md

 **28July23**:

-- Added Remote user var and kept the basic clone stuff in for now
+- [x] Add Remote user var and kept the basic clone stuff in for now
-- updated Group Vars for consitent case
+- [x] update Group Vars for consitent case